Skip to main content

 This is the reflexivity problem in commodity analysis.
 The impact map shows the cost transmission channel — higher copper = higher costs for consumers.
 But it doesn’t fully capture the demand validation channel — higher copper signals strong end-market activity that benefits those same consumers.

 In practice, this means commodity price increases are initially negative for consumers (cost shock) but the net effect depends on why prices are rising.
 Demand-driven rallies (which signal strong end-markets) are less damaging than supply-shock rallies (which impose costs without corresponding demand).
-I try to note this distinction in the Signal Reports, but the impact maps themselves are agnostic about the cause of the price move.
+I try to note this distinction in the Research Reports, but the impact maps themselves are agnostic about the cause of the price move.

 Lesson 6: The Hardest Part Wasn’t Building It — It Was Maintaining It